gdsfactory/gdsfactory/gdslib/README.md

-# Gds lib

-This library is just as a way to lock components and that [gdsfactory](https://github.com/PsiQ/gdsfactory) builds components with the same hash
+This library is just a way to compare the GDS [gdsfactory](https://github.com/PsiQ/gdsfactory) hashes with a library of verified components